usmanhameed2017/Node-JS/Lecture-21/Theory.md

 #### Memory Heap

-- All declared variables and functions resides in `Memory Heap.`
+- All declared variables and functions resides in `Memory Heap`.

 #### Call Stack